 What is Life and AD&D Insurance?

-Life and AD&D (Accidental Death and Dismemberment) insurance is a type of insurance that pays out a sum of money upon the insured individual’s loss of life, accidental loss of life, loss of limb, eyesight, hearing, etc. Justworks offers term life insurance through MetLife at three different tiers: $10,000, $25,000, $50,000.
+Life and AD&D (Accidental Death and Dismemberment) insurance is a type of insurance that pays out a sum of money upon the insured individual’s loss of life, accidental loss of life, loss of limb, eyesight, hearing, etc. Justworks offers access to group term life insurance through MetLife at five different tiers: 1X employee’s salary, 2X an employee’s salary, $10,000, $25,000, $50,000.

 Why offer Life and AD&D Insurance?

 The benefit payout is designed to ease the financial hardship of families of the deceased or injured.
-The benefit can be used to pay for funeral costs, mortgage, higher education, and etc. It will also give you a competitive advantage on retaining great talent for your company.
+The benefit can be used to pay for funeral costs, mortgage, higher education, etc. It will also give you a competitive advantage in retaining great talent for your company.